 Two things made that ride one of the best coaster experiences of my life: First, after more than three decades of anticipation, the ride did not disappoint.
 In fact, it was even better than I expected it to be.
 Second, when I finally did get to ride it, I shared the experience with a whole bunch of ACE friends.
 These are people who absolutely understood what I was feeling and how happy I was to finally get that ride.
 People came up and hugged me and congratulations were tossed about freely.
 As excited and happy as I was, I think they were just as happy for me.
 It was a wonderful feeling I won't soon forget.

-We had limited time left at the park before we moved on to the next stop, but I managed a total of thirteen rides on Bullet before we had to go.
+We had limited time left at the park before we moved on to the next stop, but I managed a total of fifteen rides on Bullet before we had to go.
 I discovered that the seats in the middle of the train gave the best ride, due to them being completely upside-down at the slowest part of the reverse trip.
 The hang time in those seats is absolutely wicked.
 When Bullet operated at the previous parks, it was run faster than Selva Mágica runs it.
 The trains were pushed farther up the spikes and the ride was faster and more intense.
 I've seen videos of it running like that and while I love a good, intense Schwarzkopf ride, I think Selva Mágica's slower operation offers the better ride.
 You expect the strong positive Gs in a Schwarzkopf looper, but hang time?
 That's a new one for me and it made the ride even more special and fun.

 I was sad to say goodbye to Bullet as we left the park, realizing that it would likely be my last opportunity to ride it, but I can honestly say that I don't think I've ever been happier on a coaster than I was on that first ride.
 I will cherish that memory forever.